jeanpierrefortune/keyple-plugin-springcard-android-pcsc-java-lib/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-With the support of the Calypso Networks Association staff (the “Staff”), project committers and leaders are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+With the support of the SpringCard staff (the “Staff”), project committers and leaders are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.